Hello, in this post we have discussed the payment of bonuses under the Bonus Act.

 Every employee drawing not less than Rs.
 21,000/- per month and who has worked for not less than 30 days in an accounting year shall be eligible for the Bonus.
 Every employee will be entitled to be paid by his employer in an accounting year, bonus, in accordance with the provisions of this Act, provided he has worked in the establishment for not less than 30 working days in that year.

-When an employee is not eligible for the statutory bonus but the company wants to share bonus, it can be given as ex-gratia.
+When an employee is not eligible for the statutory bonus, but the company wants to share the bonus, it can be given as ex-gratia.

 Previously, the maximum bonus payable was 20% of Rs 3500 per month.
 The minimum bonus payment was capped at 8.33% of Rs 3500 per month or Rs 100, whichever is higher.
 The calculation ceiling of Rs 3500 is currently doubled to Rs 7000 per month “or the minimum wage for the scheduled employment, as fixed by the appropriate Government” (whichever is higher).
 Therefore, the cost associated with bonus payments could be double, based on the organization’s performance.